 With water damage restoration, they are utilized to eliminate the smells associated with mildew and mould.
 There are dry air scrubbers and air scrubbers.
 Wet air scrubbers utilize a filter that is wet.

 Particles that are airborne are caught by this and prevents them.
 Dry air scrubbers have an ionic purifier to perform a function that is similar.

-Common Water Damage Restoration Situations
+Common Water Damage Restoration Circumstances

 Sometimes it can help to have an example situation to properly grasp the thinking involved and the process that follows.
-Below are some common scenarios that water damage restoration professionals encounter and what steps they take to fix the damage and to practice good security habits.
+Below are some common situations that water damage restoration professionals encounter and what steps they take to fix the damage and to practice good security habits.

-In regards to water damage restoration, there are a lot to know and a lot to consider.
+When it comes to water damage restoration, there are a lot to know and a lot to consider.
 When a situation involves flooding and contamination that is potential, it’s a job best left to professionals.

-Water damage restoration contractors and companies must have the proper tools and training to undertake the job safely and effectively.
+Water damage restoration contractors and companies must have the proper tools and training to undertake the work safely and effectively.
 This includes getting it done as efficiently as possible.
 They have to be fully educated in not just the process of repairing water damage, but also in all health and safety measures.